MaistoV/UninaSoC/sw/SoC/README.md

 * The `Makefile`, that implements all basic targets for building, shared among bare-metal applications.

 It is expected that libraries and projects depend at least on the common files, along with a `main.c` file, which users can customize.

+**Notes**
+* For Linux-based configurations, please refer to the appropriate documentation, as this tree does not apply.
+* We assume that the RISC-V toolchain is in your PATH.

 ## Build examples